coky-t/owasp-mastg-ja/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ##### リリースアプリのデバッグ

 Dalvik and ART support the Java Debug Wire Protocol (JDWP), a protocol used for communication between the debugger and the Java virtual machine (VM) which it debugs.
-JDWP is a standard debugging protocol that is supported by all command line tools and IDEs, including JDB, JEB, IntelliJ and Eclipse.
+JDWP is a standard debugging protocol that is supported by all command line tools and Java IDEs, including JDB, JEB, IntelliJ and Eclipse.
 Android's implementation of JDWP also includes hooks for supporting extra features implemented by the Dalvik Debug Monitor Server (DDMS).

+Using a JDWP debugger allows you to step through Java code, set breakpoints on Java methods, and inspect and modify local and instance variables.
+You'll be using a JDWP debugger most of the time when debugging "normal" Android apps that don't do a lot of calls into native libraries.

+In the following section, we'll show how to solve UnCrackable App for Android Level 1 using JDB only.
+Note that this is not an *efficient* way to solve this crackme - you can do it much faster using Frida and other methods, which we'll introduce later in the guide.
+It serves however well an an introdcution to the capabilites of the Java debugger.

+###### Repackaging

-Every debugger-enabled Java VM starts an extra JDWP thread for handling protocol packets from the debugger.
-If the system property ro.debuggable set to "1", this thread is started for apps that have the <code>android:debuggable="true"</code> tag set in their Manifest file's <code>&lt;application&gt;</code> element.
+Every debugger-enabled process runs an extra thread for handling JDWP protocol packets.  this thread is started only for apps that have the <code>android:debuggable="true"</code> tag set in their Manifest file's <code>&lt;application&gt;</code> element.
 This is typically the configuration on Android devices shipped to end users.

-Using a JDWP debugger allows you to step through Java code, set breakpoints on Java methods, inspect instance variables of live objects, and many other useful things.
-You'll be using JDWP most of the time when debugging "normal" Android apps that don't do a lot of calls into native libraries.

 When reverse engineering apps, you'll often only have access to the release build of the target app.
-Release builds are not meant to be debugged however - after all, that's what *debug builds* are for.
-By default, Android disallows both JDWP and native debugging of release builds, and although this is easy to bypass, you'll still likely encounter some limitations and bugs, such as a lack of line breakpoints, method breakpoints being set at the wrong locations, and others.
+Release builds are not meant to be debugged - after all, that's what *debug builds* are for.
+If the system property ro.debuggable set to "0", Android disallows both JDWP and native debugging of release builds, and although this is easy to bypass, you'll still likely encounter some limitations, such as a lack of line breakpoints.
 Nevertheless, even an imperfect debugger is still an invaluable tool - being able to inspect the runtime state of a program makes it *a lot* easier to understand what's going on.

-###### Repackaging

 To "convert" a release build release into a debuggable build, you need to modify a flag in the app's Manifest file.
 This modification breaks the code signature, so you'll also have to re-sign the the altered APK archive.

-To do this, you first need a code signing certificate .
+To do this, you first need a code signing certificate.
 If you have built a project in Android Studio before, the IDE has already created a debug keystore and certificate in <code>$HOME/.android/debug.keystore</code>.
 The default password for this keystore is "android" and the key is named "androiddebugkey".

 The Java standard distibution includes <code>keytool</code> for managing keystores and certificates.
 You can create your own signing certificate and key and add it to the debug keystore as follows: